smarsx/larena/README.md

 ### Ocmeme

 - ERC-721 priced on logistic [VRGDA](https://www.paradigm.xyz/2022/08/vrgda#logistic-issuance-schedule) curve
-- Max 500 per event
+- Max 500 per epoch
 - minted with ether
 - given an emission multiple for continuous lazy $GOO emission (see $GOO)
-- when events concludes, metadata is inherited from top-voted submission
+- when epoch concludes, metadata is inherited from top-voted submission

 ### Pages